ovh/public-cloud-examples/ai/ai-endpoints/README.md

 ### 🐍 Python 🐍

+  - [Batch mode](./batch-mode/) to send a large number of requests in an asynchronous way
   - [Podcast audio transcript](./podcast-transcript-whisper/python/)
   - [Chatbot with LangChain](./python-langchain-chatbot/): blocking mode, streaming mode, RAG mode.
   - [Streaming chatbot](./python-langchain-chatbot/) with LangChain